 - To select a text message box to clear, press the Up or Down key.
 To delete all of your messages, select All messages. - 2.
-To place or remove a check mark, press the o key. - 3.
-Press the Delete soft key to delete the marked objects. - When the phone asks for confirmation again, press the Yes soft key.
+To place or remove a check mark, press Select soft key or the or key. - 3.
+Press the Delete soft key to delete the marked objects. - 4.
+At the Delete? confirmation, press the Yes soft key.